-D1.3.3 Other Support Fasteners Through Insulation
+D1.3.5 Other Support Fasteners Through Insulation

-For fasteners that are not listed within Section D1.1 while all other parameters of the diaphragm system conform to Section D1.3, the connection nominal shear strength [resistance] per fastener, P{nf}, shall be determined in accordance with Section D1.1.5.
+For fasteners that are not listed within Section D1.1.2 or D1.1.4 while all other parameters of the diaphragm system conform to Section D1.3, the connection nominal shear strength [resistance] per fastener, P{nf} , shall be determined in accordance with Section D1.1.5.
 The tested support thickness contribution and insulation type shall be consistent with the intended use.

-The nominal diaphragm shear strength [resistance] per unit length, S{nf} , shall be determined in accordance with Sections D1.3.1 or D1.3.2, as applicable.
+The nominal diaphragm shear strength [resistance] per unit length, S{nf} , shall be determined in accordance with Sections D1.3.1 through D1.3.4, as applicable, unless full-scale tests in accordance with Section E establish the strength.